 Women’s Giving Circle Grants

-The Women’s Giving Circle awarded nine grants to the following organizations in June: Beacon House; Boys & Girls Club of Washington County; Brooke’s House; CASA, Inc. – Citizens Assisting & Sheltering the Abused; Girls Inc. of Washington County; Lasting Change; Salvation Army; Valor Ministries and Washington County Family Center.
+In 2018, the Women’s Giving Circle awarded nine grants to the following organizations: Beacon House; Boys & Girls Club of Washington County; Brooke’s House; CASA, Inc. – Citizens Assisting & Sheltering the Abused; Girls Inc. of Washington County; Lasting Change; Salvation Army; Valor Ministries and Washington County Family Center.
 The Circle gave away $14,485 in grant money to the following nonprofit organizations that support its mission of improving the lives of women and their families in Washington County.

 - Beacon House: $1,500 for Steam Works.